khalid-el-masnaoui/docker-notes/README.md

 **Options & Flags**

-`docker volume create NAME`: will create a named volume,If a name is not specified, Docker <br>
+`docker volume create NAME`: will create a named volume,If a name is not specified, Docker generates a random name.
+- Using this command , we can  specify other information about our created volume. you can find here [the complete list of options](https://docs.docker.com/engine/reference/commandline/volume_create/#options) you can use with this command

 `docker volume ls`:
 - `-f`: Filer the list of volumes
 	- `-f name=dataVolume` : Return the volume names _dataVolume_